Skimmeroni/Appunti/AI4ST/AI/Evolution/Programming.typ

 	- If $X$ and $Y$ are two well-formed formulas, then $=>(X, Y)$ is a well-formed formula;
 	- If $X$ is a well-formed formula, then $not(X)$ is a well-formed formula;
 	- Nothing else is a well-formed formula.

-	Note how the application of $and, or, =>$ is generally written as
-	$(X and Y), (X or Y), (X => Y)$, and not as $and(X, Y), or(X, Y), =>(X, Y)$.
-This notation, called *prefix notation*, is simpler to manipulate and is equivalent to the most-used notation, even though less readable.
 ]

-Symbolic expressions are represented using *parse trees*, a tree where each node contains a term or a function, and the edges represent the application of a function to a well-formed formula; the number of children of each node in the tree represents the number of arguments to which the function is applied.
+Symbolic expressions are represented using *parse trees*.
+A parse tree is a tree data structure where each node encodes one and only component (a terminal or a function) of a given symbolic expression.
+Terminal symbols are the leaves, functions are the inner nodes and each edge connects a function to one of its arguments.
+The root of a parse tree is, in general, a function, even though one could have a parse tree with a single terminal and nothing else, which would be the root (such degenerate cases are not considered, however).
+A subtree with a given root represents a subexpression having such root as the operator and its children as its arguments.
+The height of the node in the tree represents the order of preference in which the expression is to be
+evaluated: the higher, the earlier.

 #exercise[
 	Consider the symbolic expressions $=>(and (a, b), not(or(c, 0)))$